Teaching Art And Design In Mixed-Age Classes

 You cannot simply say: there will be differentiation by outcome because this will not provide a suitable platform for everyone to achieve.
 If your task is suitably open-ended to enable students to work at their own level of ability then you may not need to think much about extension work, but you will always need to think of support for students who are struggling to access your lesson.

-Typically, high ability artists will already be able to draw, shade and colour skilfully without much input from you.
-High ability thinkers will create unusual and interesting colours, shapes and patterns and have more imaginative outcomes that are not necessarily skilfully produced.
+Typically, high-ability artists will already be able to draw, shade and colour skilfully without much input from you.
+High-ability thinkers will create unusual and interesting colours, shapes and patterns and have more imaginative outcomes that are not necessarily skilfully produced.
 Often, some students who are very skilful at drawing and/or painting have little or no imagination.
-So you need to know if you have high ability thinkers, high ability creators of Art or both.
-The Kapow Primary Art and design progression of skills document is also useful for helping you to plan progression for Art.
+So you need to know if you have high-ability thinkers, high-ability creators of Art or both.
+The Kapow Primary Art & design progression of skills and knowledge document is also useful for helping you to plan progression for Art.

 To extend your pupils’ work they should be challenged to push the boundaries and branch out into their own, creative outcomes